-- Support, on average over the 5-year (2020-2025) programme, an aspiration for 150 hectares of new planting a year across the borough, a total of 750ha over the lifetime of the programme. - 2.
-Bid for funding to deploy exemplar nature-based solutions to Climate Change to provide models for wider deployment and incorporation into borough wide plans and strategies. - 3.
-Implement new policies on wildflower verges, enhancing local biodiversity and reducing our cost for green space management. - 4.
-Review the Council's land holdings, including its farm estate, to explore the case for this land to contribute to the Council's goal of becoming carbon neutral by 2030.
-This may include reviewing opportunities to support low-carbon agricultural practices which reduce emissions and increase carbon sequestration, alongside promoting solutions such as tree planting, wetland management and creation.
+- 1. Support, on average over the five-year (2020-2025) programme, an aspiration for 150 hectares of new planting a year across the borough, a total of 750ha over the lifetime of the programme. - 2.
+Bid for EU Horizon 2020 funding to deploy exemplar nature-based solutions to climate change to provide models for wider deployment and incorporation into borough wide plansand strategies. - 3.
+Implement new policies on wildflower verges, enhancing local biodiversity and reducing ourcost for green space management. - 4.
+Review the Council's land holdings, including its farm estate, to explore the case for this land to contribute to the Council's goal of becoming carbon neutral by

-- 5. Develop a strategic approach to maximise the benefits of 'net gain' in biodiversity and climate change in new development. - 6.
+- 2030.
+This may include reviewing opportunities to support low-carbon agricultural practices which reduce emissions and increase carbon sequestration, alongside promoting solutions such as treeplanting, wetland management and creation. - 5.
+We will work with the Planning Service to introduce the requirement for 'net gain' in biodiversity in new development. - 6.
 We will identify where natural flood management approaches can be used to increase carbon sequestration and deliver improved catchment management.
 This will be initiated by an opportunity mapping exercise. - 7.
-We will publish a Nature Recovery strategy which sets out how we will promote biodiversity and carbon sequestration through new approaches to Streetscene management and wider work across the borough. - 8.
-Explore opportunities to deliver income generation through Woodland and other land management. - 9.
-We will develop a detailed Land Action Plan that will support delivery of Local Action.
+We will work publish a biodiversity strategy which sets out how we will promote biodiversity and carbon sequestration through new approaches to Streetscene management and widerwork across the borough. - 8.
+Explore opportunities to deliver income generation through woodland management. - 9.
+We will develop a detailed action plan that will support delivery of local action.

-- 10. Work with the LEP to develop, make available and promote the Natural Capital Audit, Investment and Implementation Plan for Cheshire and Warrington. - 11.
-Assess the opportunity to work with the Local Nature Partnership to develop a co-created, borough wide, Nature Recovery Strategy to complement the Natural Capital Audit and providing a framework for investment, including through Net Gain. - 12.
-Carry out the function of the accountable body, programme managers, funding recipient and distributor for the Trees for Climate national programme, ensuring the effective management of this nationwide programme. - 13.
+- 10. Work with the LEP to develop, finalise and launch a Natural Capital Audit, Investment and Implementation Plan for Cheshire and Warrington. - 11.
+Assess the opportunity to work with the Local Nature Partnership to develop a cocreated, borough wide, Biodiversity Strategy to complement the Natural Capital Audit and providing a framework for investment, including through net gain. - 12.
+Apply to be the accountable body, programme managers, funding recipient and distributorfor the Trees for Climate national programme, ensuring the effective management of this nationwide programme. - 13.
 Support the ongoing delivery of the Mersey Forest Plan. - 14.
-Assess how we work together to increase carbon capture and store across the whole landscape including wetlands, peatlands, woodland and farmland.
+Assess how we work together to increase carbon capture and store across the wholelandscape including wetlands, peatlands, woodland and farmland.

-- Choose plants that provide pollen and nectar for as long a season as possible, from spring (Crocus and Mahonia for example) through to autumn (Michaelmas daisy, Sedum spectabile and ivy); - 2.
-Grow a mix of trees and shrubs in your garden; - 3.
-Join a local Friends Group or nature conservation charity; - 4.
-Get out and enjoy local greenspaces; - 5.
-If you can, add water to your garden, even a small pond adds significant wildlife value; - 6.
-Compost;
+- Choose plants that provide pollen and nectar for as long a season as possible, from spring(Crocus and Mahonia for example) through to autumn (Michaelmas daisy, Sedum spectabile and ivy). - 2.
+Grow a mix of trees and shrubs in your garden. - 3.
+Join a local Friends Group or nature conservation charity. - 4.
+Get out and enjoy local greenspaces. - 5.
+If you can, add water to your garden, even a small pond adds significant wildlife value. - 6.
+Compost.
+55

-- 7. Provide food and water to birds all year; - 8.
+- 7. Provide food and water to birds all year. - 8.
 Scatter wildflower seeds in your garden, and don't be too tidy, areas of longer grass and decaying wood can be havens for wildlife. - 9.
 Consider reducing your intake of carbon intensive foods such as beef, lamb and dairy.

-8.13 Key Performance Indicators: 21
+8.13 Key performance indicators: 19